vernette/ipregion/README.md

 - Debian/Ubuntu
 - Arch Linux
 - Fedora
+- Termux

 For other systems, please install `curl` and `jq` manually.

 ## Usage

 > [!TIP]
-> If you see that any of the services stopped working (returning the country code), please create an [issues](https://github.com/vernette/ipregion/issues)
+> If you see that any of the services stopped working (returning the country code), please create an [issue](https://github.com/vernette/ipregion/issues)

 With curl: